mnr/writing-wip/kwak-anthology.md

 “I’m investigating the death of Dakota Williams...”

 Araci hasn’t finished speaking, but Broin the attorney immediately searches for something.
 She taps Farj and points to whatever she found.
-Farj mutes and turns to Nilsson, then Broin, confers for a minute, then returns to Araci.
+Farj mutes and turns to Broin.
+Nilsson leans in to look at Broin’s display, rubs his balding head and says something to Farj.
+He turns to Nilsson, then Broin, confers for a minute, then returns to Araci.

 “Dakota Williams is a member of Abundancy.
 We support the idea of unrestricted food for all and have issued several statements regarding our eagerness to accomplish this within the bounds of our corporation’s abilities.”